 So far I’ve broken down the years by what I’ve called eras.
-These are helpful because they feature equal numbers of articles, and if you squint the right way they correspond to philosophically significant periods.
+These are helpful because they feature equal numbers of articles, and they just about correspond to philosophically significant periods.
 But most people are more familiar with decades than with any kinds of eras like this.
 (Having the first era end in 1945 was fortuitous, but otherwise they are a bit arbitrary.)
-So I thought I’d run all the tests from the previous three sections with decades rather than eras as the underlying unit.
-Start with the 90 topics broken down by which are the most popular and the least popular topics in each decade.
+I thought I’d run all the tests from the previous three sections with decades rather than eras as the underlying unit.
+Start with the ninety topics broken down by which are the most popular and the least popular topics in each decade.
 (As above, I’m using weighted sums of articles as the main measure here.)

 |Psychology||Psychology||Life and Value||Life and Value||Ordinary Language||Ordinary Language|

 |Life and Value||Life and Value||Ordinary Language||Ordinary Language||Definitions||Life and Value|

 |Ordinary Language||Ordinary Language||Psychology||Other History||Life and Value||Methodology of Science|